Key Stage 3 – Curriculum

 Students with Special Educational Needs and Disabilities

 For those students who are identified as having additional educational needs, a range of specialised strategies are utilised to ensure progress is made.
-This involves the effective inclusion of all pupils in high quality personalised teaching in lessons, supported, where appropriate, by Teaching Assistants.
+This involves the effective inclusion of all students in high quality personalised teaching in lessons, supported, where appropriate, by Teaching Assistants.
 We also provide access to specific support on an individual or small group basis and deliver specific and targeted intervention based on advice from specialists in a variety of fields.
 At Key Stage 3 we have a small intervention and nurture group to support students who need more specialised provision.
 This group enables students to develop key skills in core subjects and tailors teaching to specific needs in a supportive and caring environment.